Gilbert Gnarley

 Gilbert Gnarley was a character developed and voiced by Gary Burbank of Cincinnati, Ohio, radio station 700 WLW in the late 1980s through 1990s.
 His comedy sketches involve prank phone calls to various businesses, organizations, and corporate headquarters, during which it becomes evident that Gilbert is very confused about something.

 Those who answer the calls may not initially realize that he is confused, but once they discover the source of his confusion, their reactions range from heartfelt compassion to annoyance to fits of laughter, all of which are used for comedic value.
 Traits of his calls include always spelling his last name for his listener — "Hello, my name is Gilbert Gnarley, G-N-A-R-L-E-Y..." — and never saying "goodbye" at the end of the call, instead saying "Okay?
 Okay?" repeatedly, inducing the individual to respond either with an affirming "okay" or to hang up.

 By 1993, Burbank said that it had become difficult to find anyone in Cincinnati who would take Gilbert's calls seriously, forcing him to make prank calls to more distant locations.

 Character background

 Gilbert is an elderly resident of the St. Pia Zadora Golden Buckeye Retirement Community in Pisgah, a community outside Cincinnati, where he lives with his dog, the Amazing Crepso.
 He was married to his wife, Iona Gnarley, for 35 years before, reportedly, she was killed by a falling crate of life rafts.
 [In one bit, Gilbert's wife's name was Euletta Gnarley.]
 Gilbert's roommate is named Myron Flats, and has a malicious sense of humor and a flatulence problem.
 On 21 December 2007, Gnarley was taken out of retirement and received a call from Myron Flatts, F-L-A-T-T-S from the Pisgah Decency League while working at Toys 'R' Us...
 Never to be heard from again.

-All bits are G-rated, and the humor stems from the sympathy of the victims for this exceedingly polite though confused gentleman, not from any sort of shock value.
-Appropriately, the theme music was Romance from the Gadfly Suite by Dmitri Shostakovich.
+All bits are G-rated.